manishapalsam/TODOAPP/README.md

  2)Restore NuGet packages:
  cmd - dotnet restore
- Install above mentioned backend pacakges

  3)Set Up the Connection String in appsettings.json file

  4)Apply Migrations
  dotnet ef database update

+5)cmd - dotnet build

-3)Start the backend server:
+6)Start the backend server:
 cmd - dotnet run
 ->>The backend should now be running at your localhost